tomer958/Play-Perfect-Test/README.md

 ## Tables
 This project builds the following tables:
-1. **fct_games**: Summary everything thats happened to the player in a specific match.
+1. **fct_games**: Summary of everything that's happened to the player in a specific match.
-2. **daily_player**: Summary of all matching purchases activity of a uniqueplayer in a unique active day.
+2. **daily_player**: Summary of all matching purchases activity of a unique player in a unique active day.
 3. **fct_rooms**: Summarizing an entire room.
 4. **marketing_roas**: Summarizing data_source,country and install date and their roas.